 There are regional differences in insurance coverage

-People living in Minneapolis or St. Paul are much more likely to be uninsured compared to the statewide average; most recently, about 14% of people in Minneapolis or St. Paul were uninsured, which is a significant improvement from the 14% of Minneapolis-St. Paul residents that were uninsured in 2013.
-The 7-county metro, excluding Minneapolis and St. Paul, has a much lower proportion of people without health insurance; these residents had a similar proportion without health insurance to the statewide proportion in 2015.
+People living in Minneapolis or St. Paul are no longer less likely to have health insurance compared to the statewide average.
+In 2015, about 6% of people in Minneapolis or St. Paul were uninsured, which is a significant improvement from the 14% of Minneapolis-St. Paul residents that were uninsured in 2013.
+The 7-county metro, excluding Minneapolis and St. Paul, typically has a much lower proportion of people without health insurance; these residents had a similar proportion without health insurance to the statewide proportion in 2015.
 In fact, the statewide average in 2015 was almost identical to the proportion of people without health insurance in Greater Minnesota (the area outside the 7-county metro area), the 7-country metro, or Minneapolis-St. Paul.
 The proportion of people uninsured in the West Central region of the state was significantly lower than the statewide average.

 For county-level data on health insurance coverage, visit the Population Characteristics Data Query.

-Young adults are most likely to be uninsured
+Young men are most likely to be uninsured

 The Affordable Care Act, signed into law in March 2010, requires health plans and insurers to make coverage available to dependents until the age of 26, with some exceptions.
 Expansions to the Affordable Care Act in 2014 improved public program coverage.
-Accordingly, the proportion of adults aged 18-25 without health insurance declined between 2009 and 2011, especially among males.
-This is typically an age group with one of the highest proportions of uninsurance, so it's a trend in the right direction.
-The proportion of 18-25 year olds without health insurance fell dramatically between 2009 and 2013.
+Accordingly, the proportion of adults aged 18-25 without health insurance has declined since 2009, especially among men.
+This is typically an age group with one of the highest proportions of people without insurance.
+The proportion of 18-25 year old men with health insurance has increased dramatically between 2009 (71% insured) and 2015 (94% insured).

 To see data & measures for other Population Characteristics, see: